HackSouth/hacksouth.github.io/_posts/2021-01-25-SARS-and-the-Flash.md

 When vendors patch these bugs, IT departments frequently have control of their environment and ensure that their users update their browsers accordingly.

-The concern is that SARS does not possess the adequate time, resources and know how to effectively and efficiently manage its own dedicated WebBrowser from a security and vulnerability management perspective leaving users at risk, increasing as more vulnerabilites are discovered.
+The concern is that SARS does not possess the adequate time, resources and know how to effectively and efficiently manage its own dedicated browser from a security and vulnerabilities management perspective leaving users at risk, increasing as more vulnerabilites are discovered.

 Some good to know points we have come across: